 United Spinal Association et al. v.
 Beth Israel Medical Center

-In July 2013, DRA filed a federal class action lawsuit alleging that Beth Israel Medical Center, St. Luke’s-Roosevelt Hospital Center and the New York Eye and Ear Infirmary, discriminate against patients with disabilities.
-The lawsuit was brought by United Spinal, Inc. and five disabled individuals.
-The lawsuit challenges pervasive architectural barriers, ineffective policies and procedures, […]
+In July 2013, DRA filed a federal class action lawsuit alleging that Beth Israel Medical Center, St. Luke’s-Roosevelt Hospital Center, and the New York Eye and Ear Infirmary discriminate against patients with disabilities.
+The lawsuit, brought by United Spinal Association, Inc. and five disabled individuals, challenges pervasive architectural barriers, ineffective policies and procedures, and inaccessible […]

 United Spinal Association v.
 N.Y.
 Metropolitan Transit Authority (MTA)